‘Ten Years…’ Excerpt

 - Deng’s Southern Tour and reaffirmation of China’s economic reform (1992)

 Thus far we have aimed to contrast a complex series of events (in Eastern Europe) with a parallel series of events (in China) to address a common theme: the nature of change and ultimately the discussion leads to the appropriate strategic response by companies to it.
 The atrocities committed in Tiananmen Square and the broader discussion of human rights, democracy and dissent, liberal versus conservative, old versus young and related controversies are beyond the scope of this book but are central to its context.
 Capital had flowed to China from Western firms in anticipation of bumper rewards, which is what capital does.
-Billions had been invested but asset repatriation, expropriation and nationalisation has plagued FDI in the past, especially in countries rich in resources but opaque in political governance.
-After Tiananmen there was a deep breath taken and held by companies who waited to see how the dice would roll: what had widely been seen as a safe bet now had the nasty taste of a highly speculative punt (see the discussion relating to emerging markets in Chapter Five, Analysing Global Markets and the Intelligent Company).
+Billions had been invested but asset repatriation, expropriation and nationalisation have plagued FDI in the past, especially in countries rich in resources but opaque in political governance.
+After Tiananmen, there was a deep breath taken and held by companies who waited to see how the dice would roll: what had widely been seen as a safe bet now had the nasty taste of a highly speculative punt (see the discussion relating to emerging markets in Chapter Five, Analysing Global Markets and the Intelligent Company).
 The voice of reason and the group with the formal power base, the PSC, had been overruled by the man who’d seen it all and was wholly associated with the successful economic reforms.
 And Deng was old and looked as though he might die.
 Your author was involved on the fringes of an extraordinary conference held in Bangkok in 1991, hosted by a manufacturers’ association whose members had made huge investments in the southern SEZ Guangdong Province and who had also transferred proprietorial technologies to their Chinese joint venture partners.
 The three-day event had a simple theme: The Impact on Chinese Economic Reform if Deng Dies.
 Uncertainty was huge and historical precedent didn’t exist.
-A methodology known as Delphi was used, a process which relies on ‘expert opinion’, not dissimilar to the ‘talking heads’ invited to speak on cable news channels in a ‘breaking news’ scenario.
+A methodology known as Delphi was used, a process that relies on ‘expert opinion’, not dissimilar to the ‘talking heads’ invited to speak on cable news channels in a ‘breaking news’ scenario.
 The experts here were professors of Sinology, experienced journalists, military generals, former ambassadors and so on.
 Three scenarios were brainstormed then evaluated on their likely outcomes: (i) economic reform retardation, based upon the primary assumption that the ‘old guard’, the Elders who wielded great informal power, would put the brakes on reform, reflecting China’s past and observations of the 1989 anti-communist revolutions in Central and Eastern Europe; (ii) economic reform acceleration, based upon the primary assumption that Deng, already worried about political freedom and widely acknowledged as the individual behind the Tiananmen massacre, had applied the brakes and, upon his death, the younger generation would release the growth agenda; (iii) steady progression, no significant change, based upon the primary assumption that the political climate was calm, there was no significant backlash and that ‘socialism with Chinese characteristics’ was indeed highly viable.
 The experts were then requested to assign a probability to each scenario.
 For information, the following were the estimates: (i) 15%; (ii) 20%; (iii) 65%.
 The companies then had to create their own Plans A, B and C, assuming they trusted the experts.
 There was one small problem: Deng was very much alive and, if Mao was anything to go by, could well be that way for a decade or so.
 At least a benchmark had been set for the investors which could be used as a baseline for continuous monitoring and flexible strategic response but for three years there remained extreme uncertainty and please note that this was not a risk assessment for market entry where the luxury of a go/no go decision was under consideration (see Chapter Seven, A Practical Framework for Global Business Strategy Success).
 Billions of dollars of capital had already been committed.
-And for more context, in the late 1980s China was in negotiations with the UK regarding the handing over of Hong Kong when its lease expired in 1997.
+And for more context, in the late 1980s, China was in negotiations with the UK regarding the handing over of Hong Kong when its lease expired in 1997.
 As Chris Patten, the ‘Last Governor of Hong Kong’, observed, an impatient Deng, no doubt with a view to his declining health, told Margaret Thatcher that the PLA could simply ‘march south and take it now’ (Patten, 1998).
 They could, but they didn’t, apparently fearing ‘bad publicity’.
 Beyond irony.

 So, the world watched and waited, totally impotent, dealing with an autocratic, ageing, senile dictator who had over-ridden the most powerful group within the CPC when he sent the tanks into Tiananmen.
 And then, as Fenby chronicles: